Sint Maarten

-Sint Maarten (/nl/) is a constituent country of the Kingdom of the Netherlands located in the Caribbean region of North America.
+Sint Maarten, (Note: /nl/; San Martín, Saint-Martin) officially the Country of Sint Maarten, (Note: Land Sint Maarten) is a constituent country of the Kingdom of the Netherlands located in the Caribbean region of North America.
 With a population of 58,477 as of June 2023 on an area of 34 km2, it encompasses the southern 44% of the divided island of Saint Martin, while the northern 56% of the island constitutes the French overseas collectivity of Saint Martin.
 Sint Maarten's capital is Philipsburg.
 Collectively, Sint Maarten and the other Dutch islands in the Caribbean are often called the Dutch Caribbean.

-Before 10 October 2010, Sint Maarten was known as the Island Territory of Sint Maarten (Eilandgebied Sint Maarten), and was one of six (from 1986 five) island territories (eilandgebieden) that constituted the Netherlands Antilles.
+Before 10 October 2010, Sint Maarten was known as the Island Territory of Sint Maarten (Eilandgebied Sint Maarten), and was one of six (and from 1986 onwards, five) island territories (eilandgebieden) that constituted the Netherlands Antilles.
 Sint Maarten has the status of an EU overseas country; it is not part of the European Union, but is a member of the Overseas Countries and Territories Association.

 On 6 and 7 September 2017, the island was hit by Category 5 Hurricane Irma, which caused widespread and significant damage to buildings and infrastructure.